hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/configuration.md

 ?_expunge=true syntax is used to trigger the delete expunge, then the batch size will be determined by the value of [Expunge Batch Size](/apidocs/hapi-fhir-storage/ca/uhn/fhir/jpa/api/config/JpaStorageSettings.html#getExpungeBatchSize()) property.

+# Disabling Non Resource DB History

+This setting controls whether non-resource (ex: Patient is a resource, MdmLink is not) DB history is enabled.
+Presently, this only affects the history for MDM links, but the functionality may be extended to other domains.

+Clients may want to disable this setting for performance reasons as it populates a new set of database tables when enabled.

+Setting this property explicitly to true disables the feature:  [Non Resource DB History](/apidocs/hapi-fhir-storage/ca/uhn/fhir/jpa/api/config/JpaStorageSettings.html#isNonResourceDbHistoryDisabled())